longhorn/website/content/docs/1.7.0/deploy/uninstall/_index.md

 done
 ```

-**Tip**:
-If that gets an error like this
+If you encounter the following error, it is possible that an incomplete uninstallation removed the Longhorn validation or modification webhook services, but left the same services registered.

-> for: "STDIN": error when patching "STDIN": Internal error occurred: failed calling webhook "validator.longhorn.io": failed to call webhook: Post "https://longhorn-admission-webhook.longhorn-system.svc:9502/v1/webhook/validation?timeout=10s": service "longhorn-admission-webhook" not found
+`for: "STDIN": error when patching "STDIN": Internal error occurred: failed calling webhook "validator.longhorn.io": failed to call webhook: Post "https://longhorn-admission-webhook.longhorn-system.svc:9502/v1/webhook/validation?timeout=10s": service "longhorn-admission-webhook" not found`

-It is possible that an incomplete uninstall might remove the Longhorn validation or modification webhook services, but leave them registered.
-You can check that
+You can run the following commands to check the status of the webhook services.

 ```shell
 $ kubectl get ValidatingWebhookConfiguration -A